 Bourita insists that the impact study is quite positive for Morocco as it explains the added value that our country will bring to the ECOWAS.

 Morocco already enjoys a special status of "privileged strategic partner" of ECOWAS.
-But the 15 heads of state decided to make the North African kingdom the 16th member state of the economic community, which will was supposed to be formalised December 16 at Abuja.
+But the 15 heads of state decided to make the North African kingdom the 16th member state of the economic community, which was supposed to be formalised December 16 at Abuja.

 "Due to the delays, there will be an extraordinary meeting between ECOWAS and Morocco to discuss the main points in the beginning of 2018," said Bourita.